dinhanhthi/dinhanhthi.com/posts/python/2019-09-03-python-installation.md

 Wanna install __Miniconda__ instead? 👉 Download[ `.sh` file](https://docs.conda.io/en/latest/miniconda.html#linux-installers) and install inside Linux environement (including [WSL2](/docker-wsl2-windows)).

+{% hsbox "Miniconda or Conda? ([ref](https://stackoverflow.com/questions/45421163/anaconda-vs-miniconda#:~:text=Note%20that%20Conda%20is%20the,Anaconda%20and%20Miniconda%20are%20distributions.&text=Miniconda%20is%20essentially%20an%20installer,Source.))" %}
+Note that [Conda](https://conda.io/projects/conda/en/latest/) is the _package manager_ (e.g. `conda list` displays all installed packages in the environment), whereas Anaconda and Miniconda are distributions.

+Choose Anaconda if you:

+- Are new to conda or Python
+- Like the convenience of having Python and over 1500 scientific packages automatically installed at once
+- Have the time and disk space (a few minutes and 3 GB), and/or
+- Don’t want to install each of the packages you want to use individually.

+Choose Miniconda if you:

+- Do not mind installing each of the packages you want to use individually.
+- Do not have time or disk space to install over 1500 packages at once, and/or
+- Just want fast access to Python and the conda commands, and wish to sort out the other programs later.

+{% endhsbox %}

+{% hsbox "Add conda to `$PATH`" %}
 ~~~ bash
 # ADD CONDA TO $PATH